johnbeve/operationalizing-coi/docs/tools.md

 The tools below are roughly grouped by type (e.g., ontology development environment, knowledge graph, reasoning) but some tools cover multiple functions.
 Like in many software and AI technology areas, there is a continuous debate about the advantages and disadvantages of open-source software vs. commercial products.
 In the OWL ecosystem, commercial products are in general ahead of open-source frameworks especially in the category of knowledge graph and reasoning tools.
 Even the widely accepted and used Protégé is being left behind.
 The DoD/IC should carefully consider whether or not they should select a designated set of tools or build their own set of tools because commercial products are advancing rapidly.
 It is probably best to adhere to OWL, RDF, and SPARQL standards and swap in new tools as they become available.

-### Catalogs

-* Agent Tool (DOD/IC Ontology Foundry and Johns Hopkins Applied Physics Lab)
-    * Agent Tool provides a way to search a curated library of ontologies.
-    * It also provides tools for checking ontologies for compliance to documentation standards and eventually semantic consistency with reasoners.

 ### Ontology Development

 * **Protégé**: A widely used open-source ontology development environment.[^15][^16]